gravitee-lab/GraviteeCiCdOrchestrator/documentation/circleci-orbs/README.md

 First, I will try and make a simple `Orb`, including the `.circleci/config.yml` defined for all Gravitee "dev repos", cf. :

-* `src/modules/circleci/status/tests/.circleci/config.yml` (actually deployed by scripts)
+* `src/modules/circleci/status/tests/.circleci/config-full.yml` (actually deployed by scripts)
-* `documentation/cci-pipelines-commons/.circleci/config.yml` : should always be the same as `src/modules/circleci/status/tests/.circleci/config.yml`
+* `documentation/cci-pipelines-commons/.circleci/config-full.yml` : should always be the same as `src/modules/circleci/status/tests/.circleci/config.yml`

 To do that, I will follow steps in https://circleci.com/docs/2.0/orb-author-intro/

+Note that I developed small Utility to manage an Orb devops cycle, called `orbinoid`, which :
+* I first developed in a subfolder here,
+* and is now versioned in https://github.com/gravitee-io/gravitee-circleci-orbinoid

 ## How to pass values to Orbs